 All-Day Saturday Class

-Sailing on the Bay will return once covid-19 is no longer a worry.
-We offer occasional sails usually lasting two or three hours.
+Sailing on the Bay is restricted because of covid-19.
+We offer occasional sails usually for an hour or two.
 Please sign up to get on our contact list for upcoming outings.

 Requirements: All participants must have some sailing experience, and must have read and signed the liability release forms before going out on Arques School boatsmore>>